 If a family vacation to Maui is not in the cards this summer, you should check out the swimming lagoon at Don Castro Regional Recreation Area in Hayward.
 The clear blue water, sandy toddler-friendly beach and shallows, and affordable price all make for the perfect East Bay daycation with your family.
-I recently took my four kids, ages 2-9, and we all lived our best summer lives at this Hayward gem.
+I recently took my four kids, ages 3-9, and we all lived our best summer lives at this Hayward gem.
+Opening for Summer 2023 June 6, going through August 19.

 Don Castro Swimming Lagoon for Families